 - Retained placenta

-Lying flat can cause you bleeding to pool until you stand up.
-You will usually notice a heavier flow of blood after your wake from a sleep, or mobile after a C-section.
+Lying flat can cause your bleeding to pool until you stand up.
+You will usually notice a heavier flow of blood after your wake from sleep or mobilise after a C-section.

 Manage the bleeding

-Your will need to wear maternity pads immediately after baby is born.
-Maternity pads are thick and absorbent and can absorb the heavy flow.
-Maternity pads are large and cushioned and more comfortable on such a tender area.
+Your will need to wear maternity pads immediately after your baby is born.
+Maternity pads are thick and can absorb the heavy flow.
+Maternity pads are large and cushioned and more comfortable in such a tender area.
 They also make it easier to see any clots you pass.

-After a week or two you should be able to use regular flow sanitary pads.
-Once the bleeding minimize you can them use thin panty liners.
+After a week or two, you should be able to use regular flow sanitary pads.
+Once the bleeding minimizes, you can then use thin panty liners.

 You should change your pad every 2-3 hours or more if soaked.
 Monitor the color, volume, clots or any funny smells.
 Any concerns should be discussed with your doctor or midwife.

 Don’t use tampons for at least 6 weeks after birth.
 They increase your risk of an infection in your vagina or uterus.
 Tampons also make it difficult to monitor how much blood you’ve lost.

 It’s important to regularly pass urine after birth.
 You should be emptying your bladder frequently and no more than 4-hour intervals between.
 Increase your fluid levels if you are passing small volumes.
 A full bladder will prevent your uterus contracting and may prolong your bleeding.